 Lack of Uniformity in Nursing Legislation

-The third primary barrier to granting more APRNs full practice authority is the complexity and lack of uniformity in state legislation concerning APRNs’ licensure requirements and scope of practice privileges.
-As mentioned previously, even within the broad definitions of full practice authority, reduced practice authority, and restricted practice authority, a wide range of APRN practice regulations exist.
+The third primary barrier to granting more APRNs full practice authority is the sheer complexity of legislation at the state and national levels that dictate APRN licensure requirements and scope of practice privileges.
+As mentioned previously, even within the broad definitions of full practice authority, reduced practice authority, and restricted practice authority, a wide range of APRN practice regulations exist at the state level.
 For example, both California and North Carolina are “Restricted Practice” states, according to the AANP.
 Yet what “restricted practice” means in both states differs, at least from the legislative standpoint, and are dependent on each state’s board of nursing:

 California: According to the California Board of Registered Nursing, APRNs residing in this state are required to operate under the supervision of an organized health care system, which include health care facilities, home health agencies, physicians’ private practices, and community health centers.
 These organized health care systems develop “standardized procedures” that outline what specific practice privileges APRNs can have in certain patient circumstances if they meet particular medical training and competency requirements.
 APRNs must prove their eligibility to complete these standardized procedures, and receive approval prior to beginning their practice at a health care facility.